the-last-guest/the-last-guest/README.md

 💫 **HI! im ash/sketch/guest or any other name you may know me by!! my former git user was soniccds!!** 💫

+**my internet is really bad, so sometimes ill disconnect for minutes at a time... if i disconnect for a long time and come back and youre sitting in the spot you are, pls whisper me if you want me to move, because i usually dont notice because im always offtab!!**

 🌟 **pronouns** :: he/him

 🌟 **age** :: 13